-Researchers are also examining the modulation of PON2 levels by estrogens and dopamine in the CNS and the role of microglial PON2 in the neuroprotective effects of estrogens.
-They will also attempt to develop a ”PON2 status” by examining the levels of PON2 protein, activity and mRNA in macrophages.
-PON2 levels in males, and in pre- and post-menopausal women are also being analyzed.
-The research team is also examining the role of PON2 in modulating susceptibility to manganese- and cadmium-induced oxidative stress.
+Researchers also examined the modulation of PON2 levels by estrogens and dopamine in the central nervous system and the role of microglial PON2 in the neuroprotective effects of estrogens.
+They also examined the levels of PON2 protein, activity and mRNA in macrophages and the role of PON2 in modulating susceptibility to manganese- and cadmium-induced oxidative stress.

 A two-page fact sheet about the project is available here.

-Principal Investigator: Clement E. Furlong, Ph.D.
+Principal Investigator: Clement Furlong